Last Update: February 1

 Without further ado, let's begin!

-On September 27, 2000, almost one hundred years after the Tunguska event, that was exactly how scientists described the bus-sized meteor heading directly towards Earth.
+One September morning almost one hundred years after the Tunguska event, that was exactly how scientists described the bus-sized meteor heading directly towards Earth.

-The meteor in question was dubbed 2000 SE, and it came without warning.
+The object in question was dubbed the Fortree meteorite after the fact—after because it came without warning.
 That in itself would have been unusual.
-There was astronomical equipment all over the world, and not one of them spotted an object of that size until it was almost as close as the moon.
+There was astronomical equipment all over the world, and not one of piece of it had spotted an object of that size until it was almost as close as the moon.
 But that wasn’t what grabbed the media’s attention.
-What did was the fact that it was heading directly towards Earth, and with its speed, researchers estimated that it would reach the planet in four days.
-More specifically, it was heading to a point just outside of Fortree City.
+What demanded their attention was the fact that it was heading directly towards Earth, and with its speed, researchers estimated that it would reach the planet in four days.
+More importantly, it was heading towards a point just outside of Fortree City.
+As far as anyone was concerned, the city was about to suffer the same fate as seven hundred square miles of Russian forest.

 Hoenn’s regional government had never staged a full-scale evacuation of an entire city.
-Despite monsoons and the activity of two weather-altering legendaries, the region was never threatened significantly enough to warrant an evacuation of that magnitude.
+Despite monsoons and the activity of two weather-altering legendaries, the region had never been threatened significantly enough to move that many people in such a small timeframe.
 But it had to be done.
 Certainly, Fortree had survived far more earthquakes, storms, and general natural disasters than it should have, what with it being a city built entirely in the treetops, but the Japanese parliament wasn’t going to assume that it would survive a meteor strike that close to its borders.
-So over the course of three days—the three days before 2000 SE would pass through the Earth’s atmosphere—the entire city of Fortree took what it could and left.
+So over the course of three days—the three days before the meteor would pass through the Earth’s atmosphere—the entire city of Fortree took what it could and left.

 On the fourth night, it turned out that the government was correct in their decision.
-Fortree was doomed.
+Fortree was destroyed.

-It rained fire the night 2000 SE exploded, and the blasts emanating from its shattering masked the cracking of the forest that held the city aloft.
-Had anyone been in the city, they would never hear the screaming of the wood supports splintering.
-They would never hear the boom of their homes falling.
-They would never hear the crashing of glass or the screeching of bending metal.
-Not while the air resonated with the blast of the meteorite, anyway.
-Only when the resonance of the explosion died down, and only when the skies fell silent, did the last shrieks of the falling city echo through the night air.
+It rained fire the night the meteorite exploded, and the blasts emanating from its shattering masked the cracking of the forest that held the city aloft.
+Had anyone been in Fortree, they would never have heard the screaming of the wood supports splintering.
+They would never have heard the boom of their homes falling.
+They would never have heard the crashing of glass or the screeching of bending metal.
+Not while the air resonated with the blast of the meteorite.
+It was only when the explosion died down that the last shrieks of the falling city echoed through the air.

 And then, there was silence.

 Outside of the city, beyond the red-hot craters that the meteorites carved out for themselves, there were two listeners.
-The first was an absol who stood guard at the Ancient Tomb with his red eyes to the sky.
+The first was an absol who stood guard at the Ancient Tomb, his red eyes turned to the sky.
 His pack had already been gone for days.
-Many of them had been part of the pokémon exodus that started almost a week ago, long before the humans knew 2000 SE existed.
+Many of them had been part of the pokémon exodus that started almost a week ago, long before the humans knew the Fortree meteorite existed.
 Others stayed and tried to warn the humans, and this party departed after Fortree was finally evacuated.
-All that was left was the single absol, who had, up until the explosion, kept his red eyes to the sky and his teeth bared in a constant, low growl.
+All that was left was the single absol, who had, up until the explosion, kept his red eyes to the sky and his teeth bared in a constant low growl.

 It was because he knew something else was going to happen.
 He could feel the cold, familiar weight of his premonitions in his bones, but for the life of him, he couldn’t see what he was meant to warn the humans about.
-And then, when the star exploded and sent a shockwave of trembling earth and hot wind across the route, the absol braced himself against the tomb’s rocky walls and gritted his teeth.
-The feeling in his bones grew heavier with each passing second until it reached a peak the moment the hot winds died down.
+And then, when the falling star exploded and sent a shockwave of trembling earth and hot wind across the route, the absol gritted his teeth and braced himself against the tomb’s rocky walls.
+The feeling in his bones grew heavier with each passing second until it reached a peak the moment the hot winds calmed.
 His paws scrambled over the loose earth, and he raced down the hillside towards the craters.
 In his mind, his visions began to resolve, and all he could see was red.

 The ground grew hotter as he drew closer to one of the impact craters, but he couldn’t stop.
-His entire body was focused completely on that cold, heavy feeling deep inside him—the feeling of his supernatural senses vibrating with his last vision.
-Any moment now, he would know.
-He would know exactly what message he needed to deliver.
+His entire body was focused completely on that cold, heavy feeling deep inside him—the feeling of his supernatural senses vibrating.
+Any moment now, he would know exactly what message he needed to deliver.

-Suddenly, the ground almost ended beneath him, giving way to the red edge of a crater.
-He stopped, staring deep into the pit at the rock that sat at its heart.
-His muzzle snapped in frantic barks, and he paced along the rim.
+Suddenly, the earth came to an abrupt end just feet in front of him, giving way to the red edge of a crater.
+He stopped and peered deep into the pit.
+Then, he began pacing along the rim, his muzzle snapping in frantic barks.
 All the while, he steadied his eyes on the glowing, red surface of the meteorite.
-Every pit in its face, every imperfection in the stone made the feeling deep inside the absol grow until it filled his entire being.
+Every pock in its face, every imperfection in the stone, made the feeling deep inside the absol leak into his blood until it filled his entire being.
 Something wasn’t right.
 Something was about to happen.
 Something terrible was about to be born.

 Then, he saw what he came to see.
 His paws froze, and his mouth shut.